danielsaidi/website_danielsaidi/collections/_posts/2023/2023-01-17-mimicking-the-ios-system-notification-in-swiftui.md

 ## State-based notifications

-State-based notifications work just like state-based `sheet`, `alert` and `fullScreenModal` modifiers.
-Just provide the `systemNotification` modifier with an `isActive` binding and the view to present:
+State-based notifications work just like state-based sheets, alerts and modals.
+Just provide the `.systemNotification` modifier with an `isActive` binding and the view to present:

 ```swift
 struct MyView: View {